A detailed study on the prospects for a $\mathrm{t\overline{t}}$ threshold scan in $\mathrm{e^+e^-}$ collisions: Statistical model for the fit of the tt threshold scan

 assuming the full factorisation of all variations.
 The same procedure is followed for the other parameters (\mt, \Gt, \yt, and \as), enforcing the effect to be correlated between the different centre-of-mass energies.
 For example, in the case of \yt, we use the following approximation:

-where $\yt=1$ corresponds to the default value of \yt.
 In the case of \yt and \as we use values of $\delta\yt$ and $\delta \as$ corresponding to the values in Table~\ref{tab:breakdown_2D}.
 The same values are also used in Eq.~\ref{eq:chisq}.
 In the case of \mt and \Gt, we use arbitrary variations of 30 and 50\MeV, respectively.
 This choice does not impact the result of the fit, as these variations do not appear in Eq.~\ref{eq:chisq}.
 The factorisation of the variations and the validity of the linear interpolation have been explicitly checked for \mt, \Gt, \yt, and \as, and closure is achieved well below the permille level for arbitrary simultaneous variations of these parameters.
 The \chisq function is then minimised using the iminuit package~\cite{iminuit} to obtain the best-fit values for the parameters and the corresponding covariance matrix.
+The parameter scans presented in Section~\ref{sec:param_scans} are obtained by rescaling the penalty terms in Eq.~\ref{eq:chisq} and, in the case of the integrated luminosity, the covariances in Eq.~\ref{eq:covariance}.
+Finally, the \chisq function used in Section~\ref{sec:yukawa_fit} for the fit of \yt is the same as the one in Eq.~\ref{eq:chisq}, but without the penalty term for \yt.